Homeopathic philosophy quoted from the Organon of the Medical Art by Samuel Hahnemann, edited by Wenda Brewster O’Reilly PhD. ISBM 978-188961300-0

 1. Let likes cure likes.

 The Organon of Medicine by Samuel Hahnemann (pictured on the homepage) lists principles called Aphorisms: i.e. Aphorism §26 states, When two very similar dynamic affections meet in a living organism, the stronger extinguishes the weaker.
 This is the law of similars or letting similar medicinal symptoms cure the natural disease symptoms.

 i.e. Daylight extinguishes the sight of Jupiter.

 i.e. Snuff extinguishes the perception of bad odors.
-Neither music nor pastries can cure this olfactory disgust because they relate to other senses.
+It is not music nor pastries that could cure this olfactory disgust because they relate to other senses.
 It is only a stronger better smell that extinguishes a worse lesser smell.

-i.e. The fife and drum extinguish the sound of war.
-The boom of the drum covered over the cannon discharge.
-The fife drowned out the piteous cries of the wounded.
-Reprimanding the regiment, or distributing glittery uniforms could not suffice because they do not relate to the proper sensory input.
+i.e. The fife and drum can extinguish the sound of war.
+The boom of the drum covers over the cannon discharge.
+The fife can drown out the piteous cries of the wounded.
+Reprimanding the regiment, or distributing glittery uniforms could not suffice any benefit because these do not relate to the proper similar sensory input.

 i.e. A sorrowful story can extinguish lesser grief.